 Two new cruisetours were also introduced - "Historic America" (Thomas Jefferson's Monticello estate, Colonial Williamsburg, Independence Hall in Philadelphia, Gettysburg Battlefield) and "Maple Explorer (Niagra Falls, Montreal, Thousand Islands scenic cruise).

-Princess Cruises Canada & New England 2019 cruise season features Caribbean Princess and Regal Princess on the line’s largest fall deployment and the chance to visit Greenland roundtrip from New York City on Caribbean Princess.
-2019 Canada & New England program offers 3 ships with 16 departures, visiting a total of 16 destinations on 7 unique itineraries with 3 late night ports and 2 overnight ports plus access to 4 UNESCO World Heritage sites.
+Princess Cruises Canada and New England 2019 cruise season features Caribbean Princess and Regal Princess on company’s largest fall deployment and the chance to visit Greenland roundtrip from New York City on Caribbean Princess.
+2019 Canada and New England program offers 3 ships with 16 departures, visiting a total of 16 destinations on 7 unique itineraries with 3 late night ports and 2 overnight ports plus access to 4 UNESCO World Heritage sites.

 - 5-day Canadian Atlantic Provinces Getaway from New York on Regal Princess.